-Bachelor's degree in Bioinformatics or related field, or equivalent in education and experience, plus three years of related experience
+Bachelor's degree in Bioinformatics or related field, or equivalent in education and experience, plus four years of related experience

-Excellent written and verbal communication skills, team-oriented, and an eagerness to learn
+Team oriented with excellent written and verbal communication skills, collaboration skills and an eagerness to learn

 Successful completion of applicable compliance and systems training requirements